 - The mutual exclusion of Port Trunk and port ring protocol.
 A port joining Trunk group cannot enable a ring protocol or be configured to a ring port, while a ring protocol-enabled port or a ring port cannot join a Trunk group. - The mutual exclusion of Port Trunk and port multicast protocol.
 A port joining a Trunk group cannot enable a multicast protocol, while a multicast protocol-enabled port cannot join a Trunk group. - The mutual exclusion of Port Trunk and port GVRP mode configuration.
-A port joining a Trunk group cannot enable GVRP mode, while a GVRP mode-enabled port cannot join a Trunk group. - The mutual exclusion of Port Trunk and port static multicast/unicast configuration.
-A port joining a Trunk group cannot be added into a static multicast/unicast entry, while a port added into a static multicast/unicast entry cannot join a Trunk group. - The mutual exclusion of Port Trunk and DHCP Snooping Trust-Port.
+A port joining a Trunk group cannot enable GVRP mode, while a GVRP mode-enabled port cannot join a Trunk group. - ➤ The mutual exclusion of Port Trunk and port static multicast/unicast configuration.
+A port joining a Trunk group cannot be added into a static multicast/unicast entry, while a port added into a static multicast/unicast entry cannot join a Trunk group. - ➤ The mutual exclusion of Port Trunk and DHCP Snooping Trust-Port.
 A port joining Trunk group cannot be set to a Trust-Port, while a Trust-Port cannot join a Trunk group. - The mutual exclusion of Port Trunk and Port mirroring.
 A port joining Trunk group cannot be set to a mirror source/destination port, while a mirror source/destination port cannot join a Trunk group.

-A port can only join one Trunk group.
+- Gigabit ports of the series switches do not support Port Trunk. - A port can only join one Trunk group.

-1. Select the port trunk mode, as shown in Figure 39.
+1. Select the port trunk mode, as shown in Figure 43.

-Figure 39: Port Trunk Mode Setting
+Figure 43: Port Trunk Mode Setting